johnhays/ircNodeDashboard/README.md

-Installation {.western}
+Installation
 ------------

 1. Download ircNodeDashboard.tgz (available in the Files section of the Yahoo!
-Group

-2.  ircDDBGateway)
+Group ircDDBGateway)

-3. Make a directory for the server, e.g. /opt/webserver
+2. Make a directory for the server, e.g. /opt/webserver

-4. Unpack ircNodeDashboard.tgz into the directory
+3. Unpack ircNodeDashboard.tgz into the directory

-5. If ircNodeDashboard.tgz is in your home directory and the destination directory is /opt/webserver, the commands would be:
+4. If ircNodeDashboard.tgz is in your home directory and the destination directory is /opt/webserver, the commands would be:

     **cd /opt/webserver**
     **tar xzvf \~/ircNodeDashboard.tgz**

-6. Install needed libraries
+5. Install needed libraries

     **npm install**

     (This will take some time, and there will be 'errors' for optional sub-components, you can ignore these warnings.)

-7. Make sure no other webserver is running on port 80 (e.g. Apache)
+6. Make sure no other webserver is running on port 80 (e.g. Apache)

-8. Start up a test run in a terminal window
+7. Start up a test run in a terminal window

     **node webserver.js**

-9. Open a web browser and see if you see the webpage, if so then kill (Control-C) the program
+8. Open a web browser and see if you see the webpage, if so then kill (Control-C) the program

-Running ircNodeDashboard {.western}
+Running ircNodeDashboard
 ------------------------

 In a terminal run